 - It builds winning streaks.

-I challenge you to implement this into your Thanksgiving dinner, regardless if you’re celebrating at your house, a family members house, or a friends house.
-The world can use more face-to-face conversations and you have the opportunity to help cultivate it.
+I challenge you to implement this into your Thanksgiving dinner, whether you’re celebrating at your house, a family member’s house, or a friend’s house.
+The world can use more face-to-face conversations, and you have the opportunity to help cultivate them.

 For more information about the author: